Herpes zoster ophthalmicus: Treatment

 Treatment is usually with antivirals such as acyclovir, valacyclovir, or famcyclovir by mouth.
 There is uncertainty as to the difference in effect between these three antivirals.
 Antiviral eye drops have not been found to be useful.
 These medications work best if started within 3 days of the start of the rash.
+Starting antiviral therapy as early as possible helps slow disease progression and reduces risk of complications.
+In people with widespread infection or weakened immune system, intravenous (IV) acyclovir is recommended, and IV foscarnet may be used if the virus is resistant to acylovir.
+Along with antiviral and pain-relieving medications, doctors may sometimes prescribe corticosteroids to reduce inflammation.
+However, the use of topical or oral corticosteroids remains controversial because the benefits must be weighed against the potential risks, and the evidence of effectiveness is limited.